Anush099/bike-sharing-demand-prediction/project_management/meeting_minutes.md

 * Check missing values, duplicates, and categorical variables in the parallel dataset.
 * Remove any variables that may result in target leakage.
 * Prepare both datasets for train-test splitting, scaling, and cross-validation.

+# Meeting 3 Minutes

+## Meeting Information

+**Date:** 17/07/26
+**Supervisor:** Jose Paredes
+**Student Name:** Anush Goud Akula
+**Project Title:** Predicting Urban Bike Sharing Demand Using Weather, Seasonal, and Calendar-Based Machine Learning Features

+## Project Discussion

+The meeting focused on improving the evaluation stage of the bike-sharing demand prediction project.
+The supervisor suggested extending the project by using a parallel bike-sharing dataset in addition to the main Seoul Bike Sharing Demand dataset.

+The purpose of using a parallel dataset is to check whether the machine learning workflow developed for the Seoul dataset can also perform effectively on another city’s bike-sharing data.
+This would strengthen the project by showing that the modelling approach is not limited only to one dataset.

+The supervisor advised that the parallel dataset should be tested using the developed machine learning models.
+The performance of the models on the new dataset should then be analysed and discussed clearly, regardless of whether the results are strong or weak.

+## Parallel Dataset Discussion

+The Washington D.C.
+Bike Sharing Dataset was selected as the parallel dataset because it contains hourly bike rental demand records and includes time, calendar and weather-related variables.
+This makes it suitable for comparison with the Seoul Bike Sharing Demand dataset.

+The supervisor suggested that the project should include:

+1. Cross-validation using the parallel dataset.
+2. A separate modelling study using the parallel dataset.
+3. A clear comparison of how the developed models perform on both datasets.
+4. A proper explanation of the results, even if the model performance differs between the datasets.

+## Agreed Actions

+1. Select a suitable parallel bike-sharing dataset.
+2. Use the Washington D.C.
+Bike Sharing Dataset as the parallel dataset.
+3. Inspect the dataset structure, columns and target variable.
+4. Identify comparable features between the Seoul and Washington D.C. datasets.
+5. Remove any columns that could cause target leakage.
+6. Preprocess the parallel dataset separately.
+7. Apply the same machine learning models used for the Seoul dataset.
+8. Evaluate model performance using MAE, RMSE and R² score.
+9. Perform cross-validation on the Washington D.C. dataset.
+10. Compare the model results between Seoul and Washington D.C.
+11. Explain the findings clearly in the Results and Evaluation chapter.
+12. Update GitHub with the new dataset work, results, figures and meeting minutes.

+## Work Completed After the Meeting

+- The Washington D.C.
+Bike Sharing Dataset was selected as the parallel dataset.
+- The dataset was downloaded and loaded into the notebook.
+- Dataset columns, missing values and duplicate records were checked.
+- No missing values or duplicate records were found.
+- Leakage columns such as `casual` and `registered` were removed because they directly contribute to the target variable.
+- Date-based features were created.
+- Weekend and peak-hour indicators were created.
+- Categorical columns were encoded.
+- The same models were applied: Linear Regression, Random Forest, Gradient Boosting and XGBoost.
+- Model evaluation was completed using MAE, RMSE and R² score.
+- K-Fold cross-validation and time-series cross-validation were completed.
+- Feature-importance analysis was completed.
+- Seoul and Washington D.C. results were compared.
+- A final comparative dashboard was created.

+## Tasks for the Next Week

+- Finalise the Washington D.C. parallel dataset results.
+- Save all result tables and figures.
+- Upload the updated notebook and output files to GitHub.
+- Update the methodology chapter to include the parallel dataset workflow.
+- Write the Results and Evaluation chapter using the Seoul and Washington D.C. outputs.
+- Include the final comparative dashboard in the report.
+- Explain clearly that RMSE values should not be directly compared across datasets because the rental-count scales are different.
+- Use R² score as the safer high-level metric for comparing both datasets.